 Is Peppermint OS a Linux answer to Chrome OS on the Chromebook?

 Talking to LinuxAndUbuntu.com, the CEO, Team Leader & Support Admin clarified that “the tech press often incorrectly state that Peppermint OS was a Linux answer to Chrome OS on the Chromebook, but it should be noted that Peppermint OS One was released in May 2010 with the first Chromebooks being shipped a year later in June 2011.
 In any case, Shane and Kendall saw the rise of online OS-agnostic ‘apps’ and decided to build a distro that took advantage of them to keep the ISO small yet to be fully functional at the same time without sacrificing the ability to install local applications should the user wish.”

 Installation and removing software

-Use of Synaptic Package Manager is little more technical in nature.
+Use of Synaptic Package Manager is a little more technical in nature.
 It is based on GTK+and and APT.
-It expects user to mark the packages to be installed/uninstalled.
+It expects users to mark the packages to be installed/uninstalled.